KhangMBui/KhangMBui/README.md

-- 👋 Hi, I’m @KhangMBui
+- 👋 Hi, I’m @KhangMBui, a WSU Software Development enthusiast.
-- 👀 I’m interested in develop applications
+- 👀 I love developing and coding with Java and Python, while also engaging in other programming courses.
-- 🌱 I’m currently learning Java, C#, Python,...
+- 🌱 I’m currently exploring the world of Web-development and AI...
 - 💞️ I’m looking to collaborate on learning more and more programming